 Test the Integration

-To test the integration of AuthPoint and configuration of your Akamai EAA, you can authenticate with a mobile token on your mobile device.
-You can choose any method (one-time password, QR code, or push).
+To test AuthPoint MFA with Akamai EAA, you can authenticate with a mobile token on your mobile device.
+For SAML resources, you can choose any method (one-time password, QR code, or push).

 In this example, we show the push authentication method (users receive a push notification in the mobile app that they must approve to authenticate).

-- In a web browser, go to your Akamai EAA URL.
+- In a web browser, go to the external URL of the application you created.

 - Type your email address or AuthPoint user name.
 Click Next.